 Convening Board meetings

-The Board may at any time, and a Secretary must on the requisition of a Director, convene a Board meeting.
+A Director may at any time, and a Secretary must on the requisition of a Director, convene a Board meeting.

-Entitlement to receive notice of Board meetings

 In the case of a Board meeting, notice must be given to each Director entitled to vote at the meeting.
 A Director may waive the requirement to receive notice of a Board meeting.

-Content of notice of Board meetings

-A notice of a Board meeting:
+A notice of a Board meeting must specify:

-must specify the place, the day and the time of the meeting; and
+the place, day and time of the meeting; and

-if the meeting is to be held in two or more places, it must specify the technology that will be used to facilitate this; but it does not need to specify the nature of the business to be transacted at the meeting.
+if the meeting is to be held in two or more places, the technology that will be used to facilitate this,

-Timing of notice of Board meetings
+but it does not need to specify the nature of the business to be transacted at the meeting.

-In the case of a Board meeting, notice may be given immediately before the meeting.
+A notice of a Board meeting may be given immediately before the meeting.

 Chairperson of Board meetings

+The Board in its discretion will appoint, and may replace, the chairperson of the Board (who must be a Director) by ordinary resolution from time to time.

-The National President6.6(a) will preside as chairperson at every Board meeting.
+The chairperson nominated under clause 6.6(a) will preside as the chairperson at every Board meeting.

+The chairperson must not hold office for more than three consecutive years without submitting him or herself for re-election.

-Where a meeting of the Board is held and the National President is not present within 10 minutes after the time appointed for the holding of the Board meeting or is unwilling to act as act as chairperson for all or part of the meeting then:
+Where a meeting of the Board is held and the chairperson is not present within 10 minutes after the time appointed for the holding of the Board meeting or is unwilling to act as act as chairperson for all or part of the meeting then:

+if the National President is not the chairperson, the National President will act as chairperson of the Board meeting; and

-the National President Elect will act as chairperson of the Board meeting; and
+if the National President Elect is not the chairperson and the National President is not present, willing and able to act as chairperson for all or part of the meeting, the National President Elect will act as chairperson of the Board meeting; and

-if the National President Elect is not present, willing and able to act as chairperson of all or part of the meeting, the Directors present may elect one of their number to be chairperson of such meeting or part of it.
+if the National President Elect is not present, willing and able to act as chairperson for all or part of the meeting, the Directors present may elect one of their number to be chairperson of such meeting or part of it.

 Quorum for Board meetings